ChainLockerLLC/smart-contracts/README.md

 ***

 ChainLocker is a non-custodial, user-defined-and-deployed escrow deployment protocol.
-Each ChainLocker is a separate contract deployment, and is designed to only hold one type of asset.
+Each ChainLocker is a separate contract deployment, and is designed to only hold one type of asset per deployment.

 Deployers may choose to create an 'openOffer' ChainLocker that is open to any counterparty, a 'refundable' ChainLocker which enables the counterparty to withdraw their 'deposit' if there has been no successful execution before the 'expirationTime', a ChainLocker with execution contigent on an oracle-fed data condition known as a 'ValueCondition', and more.